umami-hep/puma/docs/examples/tutorial-plotting.md

 ## Setting Up Everything You Need

 For the tutorial, you will need `puma`.
-Probably the easiest way to get `puma` is via `PYPI`.
+Probably the easiest way to get `puma` is via `PyPI`.
-You can install it like any other python package using the following command:
+You can install it like any other Python package using the following command:

 ```bash
 pip install puma-hep